re-framejs/re-framejs/docs/CodeWalkthrough.md

 create a tree of dependencies.

 The Views (Domino 5) are the leaves of this tree.
-The tree's root is `app-db` and the intermediate nodes between the two are computations being performed by the query functions of Domino 4.
+The tree's root is `appDb` and the intermediate nodes between the two are computations being performed by the query functions of Domino 4.

 Now, the two examples below are trivial.
 They just extract part of the application